 Type 1 diabetes

 Despite active research, type 1 diabetes has no cure, although it can be managed.
-With proper treatment, people who have type 1 diabetes can expect to live longer, healthier lives than in the past.
+With proper treatment, people who have type 1 diabetes can expect to live longer, healthier lives than they did in the past.

 Type 1 diabetes signs and symptoms can come on quickly and may include: